5 min read

 AI changes that assumption.

-Not because AI replaces the team.
-That is the lazy version of the story.
-The more interesting shift is that AI can begin participating inside the team's shared context.
-It can help remember, synthesize, compare, draft, challenge, and turn messy work into durable outputs.
+The more interesting shift is that bounded AI participants can begin working from the team's visible, permissioned context.
+They can help preserve the thread, synthesize, compare, draft, challenge, and turn messy work into durable outputs.

 That is why I think collaboration is entering a third wave.